yebh17/gitq/README.md

 Add this "bin" directory to the PATH.
 -   `nano ~/.bashrc`

-Add the following line at the end of the file.
+Add the following line at the end of the file and then save and close the file.
 -   `export PATH="$HOME/bin:$PATH"`
-Save and close the file.

 ###### Note: If you are using a different shell (e.g., Zsh), use the appropriate configuration file (e.g., ~/.zshrc) instead.